-Proper length (Δx_0): The distance between two particles (ends of one object or two objects in space) that are at rest relative to an observer.
+Proper length (Δx_0): The distance between two particles (or particles on one or two objects in space) that are at rest relative to an observer.

-Relativistic length (Δx): The distance between two particles (ends of one object or two objects in space) that are moving relative to an observer.
+Relativistic length (Δx): The distance between two particles (or particles on one or two objects in space) that are moving relative to an observer.

-The relativistic length is always smaller than the proper length ($\Delta x < \Delta x_0$).
+The relativistic length is always smaller than the proper length ($\Delta x < \Delta x_o$).